saifalushi1/Group-Planning-BackEnd/README.md

 <br>
 <img src="/Resources/event-schema.png">
 <br>
 <h4>The initial idea for an application is a social media application in which users can input their schedule into a calendar.
 The users can then join groups with their friends and the application will compare everyone’s schedules to show when the group can hang out.
-Due to some unforseen circumstances involving our group size being reduced to two people, we had to change directions a bit.</h4>
+But time ran out so the focus shifted</h4>
 <br>
-<h3>The backend structure is already in place so our stretch goals can be acomplished with some given time</h3>
+<h3>The backend structure is already in place so the stretch goals can be acomplished with some given time</h3>